 BAIC Car Insurance in Australia

-Compare BAIC car insurance estimates from AU's top providers.
-Whether you drive a Beijing X55 or X7, find the right cover at the right price - comprehensive, third party, or fire & theft.
+Compare BAIC car insurance estimates from leading Australian providers.
+Whether you drive a Beijing X55 or X7, find the right cover at a competitive price - comprehensive, third party fire and theft, or third party property only.

 Windscreen & glass cover